yegor256/tacky/README.md

 obj = Tacky.new(obj)
 ```

 That's it, all method calls will be cached.
+This means that only the first
+call of any method will actually reach your object.
+All consecutive calls
+will reac the `Tacky` decorator, which will return previously calculated
+values.

 If you want all methods of everything your methods return be cached, you
 need to use "deep" caching (it's `true` by default):